Ficool

 Merlin's breathing hitched as the goblin drew closer, its clawed fingers twitching, every movement vibrating with anticipation.
 It was as if it could barely contain itself, as though the moment of contact were an inevitability pressing down on both of them.
 The air grew thicker, oppressive, a grotesque parody of intimacy.

-Her hands clenched at her sides, nails biting into her palms, and for a heartbeat, hesitation flashed across her face.
 But then she turned her head toward Arthur, eyes wide, pleading—not for release, not for mercy, but for acknowledgment, for some sliver of belonging in the cruel bargain she had accepted.

 Arthur's gaze did not soften.
+"Go on, she's yours now."

-The goblin let out a guttural, eager sound, low and coarse, a noise that cut through the heavy silence of the stable.
 The hay rustled as it stepped forward, and the grotesque ritual Arthur had spat in venom now loomed on the brink of reality.

 More Chapters